-New half-hour documentary coming to PBS stations in January, 2014, examines a unique community based education program in rural India.
+Now airing on PBS stations nationwide, this new documentary examines a unique community based education program in rural India.
 At Barefoot College, located in the Indian State of Rajasthan, education takes place off campus, in nearby impoverished villages, among all age groups, with a unique interdisciplinary curriculum intimately encompassing rural village life and the issues villagers must grapple with.
 While seemingly far removed from the American experience, it offers telling lessons for how the current debate around educational reform might be focused and curriculum transformed in the United States.
 Watch trailer and read more

 Schools That Change Communities

 While the classroom as a vehicle for educational success remains largely unchallenged, despite often questionable levels of achievement, a few public schools across the country are trying a different approach to engaging students in the learning process, using the communities and neighborhoods where students live as classrooms - creating not only a different type of learning environment, but a different kind of student.
 This documentary has the potential to refocus the national debate around the direction educational reform should take.